feymez/Publications-DBM/README.md

 Akcja #14 przycisku - Wklejamy ID kanału #api-inne <br>

 # Publications DBM
-Publications system Discord Bot Maker ~ feymez
+Publications system Discord Bot Maker ~ feymez <br>

+Copy the data from the pub-en.json file and paste it as rawdata into Discord Bot Maker <br>

+Copy the data from the pub-pl.json file and paste it as rawdata into Discord Bot Maker

 For everything to work as planned, before the configuration, you should prepare:
   - 3 channels for people checking publications (e.g. #to-check-rawdata, #to-check-scripts, #to-check-api)